-\no\bf Abstract. \rm In this paper, we investigate the open-loop and weak closed-loop solvabilities of stochastic linear quadratic (LQ, for short) optimal control problem of Markovian regime switching system.
-Interestingly, these two solvabilities are equivalent.
-We first provide an alternative characterization of the open-loop solvability of the LQ problem using the perturbation approach.
-Then, we study the weak closed-loop solvability of the LQ problem of Markovian regime switching system, and establish the equivalent relationship between open-loop and weak closed-loop solvabilities.
-Finally, we present an example to illustrate the procedure for finding weak closed-loop optimal strategies within the framework of Markovian regime switching system.
+\no\bf Abstract. \rm In this paper, we investigate open-loop and weak closed-loop solvabilities of stochastic linear quadratic (LQ, for short) optimal control problem of Markovian regime switching system.
+Interestingly, these two solvabilities are equivalent on $[0, T)$.
+We first provide an alternative characterization of the open-loop solvability of LQ problem using a perturbation approach.
+Then, we study the weak closed-loop solvability of LQ problem of Markovian regime switching system, and establish the equivalent relationship between open-loop and weak closed-loop solvabilities.
+Finally, we present an example to shed on light on finding weak closed-loop optimal strategies within the framework of Markovian regime switching system.

 \ms

 \no\bf Key words: \rm stochastic linear quadratic optimal control, Markovian regime switching, Riccati equation, open-loop solvability, weak closed-loop solvability.

 \ms